Foreign policy of the first Trump administration: Trans-Pacific Partnership

 During the 2016 campaign, Trump opposed the Trans-Pacific Partnership that the Obama administration had negotiated, calling it "insanity.
 That deal should not be supported and it should not be allowed to happen."
 He said the US was "giving away" concessions to China.
 Days after taking office, on January 23, 2017, Trump withdrew from the proposed deal, citing the need to protect American workers from competition by workers in low-wage countries.
 The international trade agreement never took effect.

 World Trade Organization

 During the 2016 campaign, Trump called the World Trade Organization (WTO) a "disaster".
-He said that if U.S. companies moved their manufacturing operations abroad, he would place tariffs of 15–35% on these products when they were sold to U.S. consumers.
+He said that if U.S. companies moved their manufacturing operations abroad, he would place tariffs of 15 to 35 percent on these products when they were sold to U.S. consumers.
 When informed that this would be contrary to the rules of the WTO, he answered "even better.
 Then we're going to renegotiate or we're going to pull out [of the WTO]."

 The United States remained an active WTO member throughout 2020.